-- 17.4 If it is determined that the person is missing on campus and is not simply lost on campus, - call 9-1-1; then call the MLC Emergency extension (Ext.
+17.4 If it is determined that the person is missing on campus and is not simply lost on campus, call 9-1-1; then call the MLC Emergency extension (Ext.
 5111).
-For after-hours, call the MLC Emergency line (507-359-3344). - 17.5 The incident location or entire campus will restrict all entry and exit from campus or the location until the missing person is found. - 17.6 An emergency Public Address and/or Instant Alert notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information. - Alert notification may come in the form of a tone then announcement pertaining to the activity and instructions. - 17.7 Be prepared to give a description of the activity that has taken place and an accurate and detailed description and/or photo of the person missing.
+For after-hours, call the MLC Emergency line (507-359-3344).

+17.5 The incident location or entire campus will restrict all entry and exit from campus or the location until the missing person is found.

+17.6 An emergency Public Address and/or Instant Alert notification initiated by a trained and authorized individual will provide notification to the campus along with pertinent information.

+Alert notification may come in the form of a \tone\ then announcement pertaining to the activity and instructions.

+17.7 Be prepared to give a description of the activity that has taken place and an accurate and detailed description and/or photo of the person missing.
 The description should include physical features and clothing.
-This includes gender, race, age, eye and hair color, height, weight, clothing, shoes, distinguishing characteristics, the location has last seen, etc.
+This includes gender, race, age, eye and hair color, height, weight, clothing, shoes, distinguishing characteristics, the location has last seen, etc. 17.8 Individuals may be assigned to restrict entry and exit at strategic campus entry and exit points.

-17.8 Individuals may be assigned to restrict entry and exit at strategic campus entry and exit. - 17.8 Individuals may be assigned to restrict entry and exit at strategic campus entry and exit points. - 17.9 MLC officials and assigned MLC individuals will be physically searching for the missing person. - 17.10 If the missing person is found and appears to have been merely lost, reunite the individual with their parent/guardian or notify their parent/guardian. - 17.11 If the missing person is a child and found accompanied by someone other than a parent or legal guardian, MLC Administration, Director of Human Resources or designee shall attempt to delay the individual's departure without putting the child, employees, or others at risk or in harm's way.
+17.9 MLC officials and assigned MLC individuals will be physically searching for the missing person.

+17.10 If the missing person is found and appears to have been merely lost, reunite the individual with their parent/guardian or notify their parent/guardian.

+17.11 If the missing person is a child and found accompanied by someone other than a parent or legal guardian, MLC Administration, Director of Human Resources or designee shall attempt to delay the individual's departure without putting the child, employees, or others at risk or in harm's way.
 Law enforcement should be notified and provided with a detailed description of the person accompanying the child.
 A responsible party will provide prompt notification the Director of Public Relations.